+* Distance indicated may include one-half of the width of a right of way of a utility, roadway, or other conveyance that forms part of the well’s property line, provided it is not subject to groundwater development, but prospective well must be no less than 10 feet from that property line itself.

-*Pressure cementing of annular space of proposed well is required to obtain authorization to reduce minimum distance from property line to 50 feet, otherwise spacing distance required is 100 feet.
+**Pressure cementing of top 100 feet of annular space of proposed well is required to obtain authorization to reduce minimum distance from a property line to 50 feet, otherwise spacing distance required is 100 feet.

 These spacing requirements are in addition to well siting standards in the rules of the Texas Department of Licensing and Regulation at 16 TAC §76.100, with the more stringent (i.e., larger distance) requirement governing spacing if the rules differ.